eduardohki/runlevel0.me/content/blog/hexagonal-architecture-in-typescript-part1.md

 ## Introduction

 Since I started calling myself a developer a few years ago, I've been trying to understand how to best design software so that it fits in one's head and stays easy to change over time.
-In the meantime, I have heard of things like Domain-Driven Design (DDD), Test-Driven Development (TDD), and Clean/Onion/Hexagonal Architecture, but it was never easy for me to get it, nor had I someone showing me how those things work.
+In the meantime, I have heard of things like Domain-Driven Design (DDD), Behavior-Driven Development (BDD), Test-Driven Development (TDD), and Clean/Onion/Hexagonal Architecture, but it was never easy for me to get it, nor had I someone showing me how those things work.

 One of the biggest challenges for me was that usually these practices come from the world of object-oriented languages like Java and C#, and many of the examples I've come across conflate these concepts and practices with object-oriented ones, sometimes even misleading one away from what it really is about (like assuming TDD requires mocks and testing each and every implementation detail).
 It all seemed over-complicated for me, and my gut feeling told me this was not a *skill* issue.